fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 There isn't actually anything "interesting" to do in the Wine Cellar; you're mostly here to grind.
 I recommend patrolling the SW quadrant of the map; there are three fixed encounters within easy striking distance of the exit stairs, and you'll probably want to just smash-and-grab those for a little while.
 Run in, kill some beasts, take some damage, and... what's this? a *chest*?

 Yup, instead of just giving up their gold, every combat you fight in a dungeon ends in a chest.
-Some significant percentage of those chests are trapped.
-Your options are to cast *C1:TRZP* (always works), try to disarm it yourself, open it without trying to disarm any traps (automatically sets them off), or just leave it there.

-Each party member can Examine a chest to try to figure out what kind of trap it is; they may not find one, but this action is safe.
-Once you think you know what it is, pick a character to Disarm the chest and type in the name of the trap.
-Don't spell it wrong!
-If you identify the trap correctly you disarm it and open the chest.

-The names of the traps and the dungeon levels on which they exist is in the [Dungeon Difficulty](#dungeon-difficulty) section, which you should go read right now.
+This would be a good time to read the section on [Acquiring Loot](#acquiring-loot), if you haven't already.
 Back?
 Great.
-Note that there's only one kind of trap in the Wine Cellar (dungeon level 1), which makes disarming chests really easy: just guess `POISON NEEDLE` and you'll be right every time!
+Note that there's only one kind of trap in the Wine Cellar (difficulty level 1), which makes disarming chests really easy: just guess `POISON NEEDLE` and you'll be right every time!
 Who needs a Rogue?

 Okay, back to the dungeon itself.
 As you get more practice with dungeon diving, explore the SW and NW quadrants to your heart's content.
 Don't bother going